 First, do a few price checks to help you gauge how a policy separation might affect your rate.
 You could lose your Multi-Car discount, for example.
 Or you could gain new savings … especially if your ex had a spotty driving record.
 If you’re moving to a new city or state, that’ll likely impact your rates as well.

 Have more questions about love and auto insurance?
 Get answers on marriage and auto insurance and divorce and auto insurance.
-Esurance policyholders can also go online to get a free car insurance quote on combined car insurance policies.
+Esurance customers can also go online to get a free car insurance quote on combined car insurance policies.